creallo logo

 FDM (FFF) 3D Printing

-A process of manufacturing an output by melting a thermoplastic plastic filament at a temperature above its melting point and stacking it layer by layer through a nozzle at a constant thickness.
+FDM melts a thermoplastic filament above its melting point and extrudes it through a nozzle, building the part layer by layer at a consistent thickness.

 Advantages